scriptituk/tv-test-card-maker/README-beta.md

 therefore other interpreters will not work without modification.

-This implementation makes it easy without PS or GS expertise to modify pattern [elements](#template-elements) just by changing [arguments](#element-arguments) that control composition: dimensions, coordinates, colours, text, frequencies, element switches, imported resources.
+This implementation makes it easy without PS or GS expertise to modify pattern [elements](#template-elements) just by changing [arguments](#element-arguments) that control composition: dimensions, coordinates, colours, text, frequencies, imported resources, etc.
-Arguments can be specified as command line options or read from file and follow basic PS dictionary syntax.
+Arguments can be specified as command line options or read from file, and follow basic PS dictionary syntax.
 To achieve this in a structured way without the benefits of object-oriented features[^5] a simple argument inheritance paradigm has been devised.